 The selection of wood

 I primarily use Red Cedar (WRC) and Yellow Cedar from Alaska (YAC).
-For the edges, I use hardwood – primarily ash, Siberian larch and oak.
+For the edges, I use hardwood – primarily ash, larch and oak.
 Red Cedar excels at being light and pleasing to the eye.
 Yellow Cedar is strong and tough.
 As a bonus, both types of wood smell incredibly during processing, and together they always remind me of cigar boxes, pencils and lemon fruits.

 When I receive the lumber from the sawmill, I let it dry for a couple of months.
 That way, the lumber is allowed to dry until it has acquired the correct humidity levels, just as it gives me a chance to weed out any skewed pieces of wood.

 When the lumber is ready, I can begin the process of shaping the wood.
 I use a saw and a plane to mark out the design of what is to become the paddle before I let the wood dry for another couple of months.
 This allows me to closely follow each piece of wood during the drying process and carefully select the pieces that will be put together to form a paddle.

 Not until the wood has obtained the correct humidity levels do I begin to glue the pieces of wood together and finish the shaping process.
 When a Gram Kajak paddle is ready for use, it consists of 13 to 19 pieces of wood altogether.

 Paddle surface treatment

 I reinforce most of my paddles with edges as this greatly reduces wear and adds an aesthetic detail to the paddles.
 The blades are reinforced with hardwood along the edges and on the tip.
 This also allows you to polish or scrape the edges if your paddle gets rough use and scars.